HDO vs MDO Plywood: A Complete Comparison for Builders and Contractors

 - Adhesive: Exterior WBP phenolic

 HDO is less widely stocked than MDO — you'll typically find it at specialty plywood distributors and formwork supply houses rather than general lumber yards.
-The higher upfront cost per sheet is the trade-off for substantially more reuse cycles and a premium concrete finish.
+The higher upfront cost per sheet is the trade-off for substantially more reuse cycles and a premium glossy concrete finish.

 HDO vs MDO: Key Differences at a Glance

-| Feature | MDO Plywood | HDO Plywood |
+| Feature | MDO Plywood (kraft-overlay / matte phenolic film) | HDO Plywood |

 |---|---|---|

-| Overlay type | Medium density resin-fiber | High density phenolic resin |
+| Overlay type | Medium-density kraft paper (APA-domestic) or matte phenolic surface film | High-density phenolic resin |

-| Overlay weight | ~20–30 g/m² | 45+ g/m² |
+| Overlay weight | ~20–30 g/m² kraft; thicker phenolic film in the matte-film version | 45+ g/m² |

-| Reuse cycles | 15–25 | 30–50+ |
+| Reuse cycles | 5–15 | 25–50+ |

-| Abrasion resistance | Moderate | High |
+| Abrasion resistance | Moderate (kraft); higher (phenolic film) | High |

-| Paintability | Excellent — ideal paint base | Moderate (very hard surface) |
+| Paintability | Excellent (kraft-overlay); not paint-grade (phenolic film) | Moderate (very hard surface) |

-| Cost per sheet | Lower than HDO (~$75–95) | Higher than MDO (~$110–130) |
+| Cost per sheet | Lower than HDO ($75–$140 domestic; container-direct lower) | Higher than MDO ($110–$180) |

 | Cost per pour | Lower at low cycle counts | Lower at high cycle counts |

-| Best for | Commercial walls, precast, signage | Exposed architectural concrete, high-volume forming |
+| Best for | Matte concrete forming, paint-grade exterior trim, precast, signage | Glossy exposed architectural concrete, high-volume forming |

 Reuse Cycles — The Real ROI Calculation